 With this, you’ll want to also match up similar date ranges.
-Not Monday to Wednesday and Thursday to Sunday —more likely, two week ranges if your page has decent traffic.
+Not Monday to Wednesday and Thursday to Sunday — we recommend two-week ranges if your page has decent traffic.
 Once you push the title tag live, you may want to take note of when you first see it in the SERPs as the “starting date” for the test.

 Once you see it live, it’s time to wait.
-When two or more weeks have passed, go back and record the data for your test by customizing the date ranges in Google Webmaster Tools in the same area mentioned previously.
+When at least two weeks have passed, go back and record the data for your test by customizing the date ranges in Google Webmaster Tools in the same area mentioned previously.
 Compare it against the previous date range in a spreadsheet to determine how each field changed.

-If your CTR jumped considerably and average position stayed relevantly flat, congrats, you’ve almost certainly made a successful change.
+If your CTR jumped considerably and average position stayed relatively flat, congrats, you’ve almost certainly made a successful change.
 If your average position jumped solidly and so did CTR, you might not be able to confidently determine your test was successful.
-That’s a first world problem, though — you have increased traffic regardless, so it’s not worth reverting the change.
+That’s arbitrary, though — you have increased traffic regardless, so it’s not worth reverting the change.

 One very important thing to do is have a “control” relative to your test page.
-We can’t have a true control, but we can compare how position and CTR changed for the site in Webmaster Tools, or other pages similar to the one we’re testing.
+We can’t have a true control, but we can compare how position and CTR changed for the site in Webmaster Tools, or other pages similar to the one being tested.
 This can help increase confidence in our changes when we see our test page outperforms the control.